 Final Thoughts on Where to Stay in Seattle

 Still not sure where to stay in Seattle?
 Our pick for the best hotel is Staypineapple at the Maxwell Hotel.
-Set in vibrant Queen Anne, this hotel is modern, spacious and has an incredible, central location.
+Set in vibrant Queen Anne, this hotel is modern, spacious, and enjoys a central location.

-If you’re travelling on a budget, we recommend City Hostel Seattle in Belltown.
-Not only is it within walking distance of the best bars, clubs and restaurants in the city, but it has great facilities and large rooms.
+If you’re traveling on a budget, we recommend Clean & Spacious Private Room in Belltown.
+Not only is it within walking distance of the best bars, clubs, and restaurants in the city, but it has great facilities and large rooms.

 Have we missed anything?
 Still don’t know where to stay in Seattle?
 Let us know in the comments below.